The need to improve the development workflow is on top of every software team’s mind.

 For small teams, this could be a single Kanban board with four or five statuses.
 In this case, the team composition is primarily the developers with probably one designer or a QA person in the mix.

 However, if you’re a bigger team and have more members involved in building the feature, having a single board with ten status columns to accommodate every function will not be efficient.

 To combat this, we add a board for each team.
-Like in any Kanban board, we move each user story from one column to another.
-Unlike other tools, Zepel also allows us to move a user story from one board to another when we want to collaborate cross-functionally.
+Like in any board, we move each user story from one column to another.
+Unlike other tools, Zepel's kanban board software also allows us to move a user story from one board to another when we want to collaborate cross-functionally.

 This allows our designer to move a user story from Design board to Dev board’s Todo column once the designer has the final version of the design ready.

 This is automatically reflected everywhere in the app, so everyone knows which board a user story is currently in and gives them a clear picture of what’s happening.
 This lets us see progress at a specific team and manage workload with filters without having to set up messy configurations.